v-braun/catcher/README.md

 ## Description
-This repository is the home 🏠 of **catcher**, a iPhone game built with SwiftUI.
+This repository is the home 🏠 of **catcher**, an iPhone game built with SwiftUI.

 Checkout the creation process at [youtube](https://youtu.be/E-iOBThxIAk)